zsavajji/gmap-vue/packages/documentation/docs/guide/autocomplete.md

 This component helps you to find and select a place on Google Maps API.

-For more informatio read the Google Maps documentations for [autocomplete](https://developers.google.com/maps/documentation/javascript/places-autocomplete).
+For more information read the Google Maps documentations for [autocomplete](https://developers.google.com/maps/documentation/javascript/places-autocomplete).

 It is exported with the name `GmapAutocomplete`.